Raivis80/The-Game/README.md

     -  Enables players to see current game speed in seconds.
 - Lives Remaining
     - If a player misses the box target, you lose one life, but once a score of 50 has been, reached players will gain one life.
-- Black target
+- Gray target
-    - If a player misses the target the black object will spawn instead, if clicked, ends the game altogether
+    - If a player misses the target the Gray object will spawn instead,
-    - The black object will reset if 100 streaks are achieved
+    - The Gray object will reset if 100p streaks are achieved
 - Game-level-Up
-    - Gain 200p points in the game to enable a player to go up to a higher level.
-    - Speed and target count are increasing throughout the game.
+    - The game is full of surprises various events and effects happened as you progress in the game
 ### **Game Information Popup**

 `Info popup screenshot` [Here](project_files/features/desktop-info.PNG)